craigmilne/SublarmsOS/README.md

 # SublarmsOS
-A user interface for the Tekkit version of ComputerCraft
+A user interface for the Tekkit version of ComputerCraft.

 ## What is ComputerCraft?
 ComputerCraft ([Link Here](http://www.computercraft.info/)) is a mod for Minecraft that adds computers and advanced logic to the game.
 The mod adds a terminal with access to a Lua API, disk drives, printers, and network capability.